tsrobinson/academic-kickstart/content/publication/robinson-conjoint-2021/index.md

 ---
 # Documentation: https://wowchemy.com/docs/managing-content/

-title: "Heterogeneity  analysis  of  marginal  effects  in  conjoint  experiments"
+title: "How to detect heterogeneity in conjoint experiments"
 authors:
  - Thomas Robinson
  - Raymond Duch
- - Philip Clarke
-date: 2021-02-15T12:00:31Z
+date: 2021-05-24T12:00:31Z
 doi: ""

 # Schedule page publish date (NOT publication's date).
-publishDate: 2021-02-15T12:00:31Z
+publishDate: 2021-05-24T12:00:31Z

 # Publication type.
 # Legend: 0 = Uncategorized; 1 = Conference paper; 2 = Journal article;
 # 3 = Preprint / Working Paper; 4 = Report; 5 = Book; 6 = Book section;
 # 7 = Thesis; 8 = Patent
-publication_types: ["0"]
+publication_types: [1]

 # Publication name and optional abbreviated publication name.
-publication: "*Work in progress*"
+publication: "*Working Paper*"
 publication_short: ""

 abstract: "Conjoint experiments are fast becoming one of the dominant experimental methods within the social sciences.
-To date our methods of estimating effect heterogeneity within these designs is limited, despite clear benefits to researchers across a wide gamut of different research areas.
-We approach this problem from a potential outcomes perspective, demonstrating two natural extensions to the estimated parameters in conjoint experiments: the observation-level and individual-level marginal component effects.
-To recover these quantities, we propose a new estimation strategy and show how it can be used to evaluate treatment effect heterogeneity.
-Our proposed method exhibits good statistical properties, and we find interesting heterogeneity when re-estimating existing conjoint studies.
+Despite several scholars advancing novel ways to model heterogeneity within this type of design, the relationship between these new quantities and the conjoint design is underdeveloped.
+In this note, we clarify how conjoint heterogeneity can be construed as a set of nested, causal parameters that correspond to the levels of the conjoint design.
+We then use this framework to propose a new estimation strategy that allows researchers to evaluate treatment effect heterogeneity and which exhibits good statistical properties.
+Replicating two conjoint experiments, we first demonstrate our theoretical argument, and then show how this method helps uncover interesting heterogeneity.
 To accompany this paper, we provide new a R package, **cjbart**, that allows researchers to model heterogeneity in their experimental conjoint data."

 # Summary.
 An optional shortened abstract.
 summary: ""